Joe Louis vs. Rocky Marciano: The fight

 In front of a near capacity crowd of 17,241, Marciano would largely control the bout.
-The young contender would swarm Louis in the first round, shaking the former champ with a looping right to jaw late in the round.
-Louis was able to control the fourth and fifth rounds with his jab, bloodying the nose of Marciano as he was pushed back, however by the sixth Louis had appeared to tired and the much younger Rocky would take advantage.
-The 7th round saw Louis send bucking into the ropes by a right hand and later on he was bent double from a hook.
+The 28 year old Marciano would swarm Louis in the first round, shaking the former champ with a looping right to jaw late in the round.
+Louis was able to control the fourth and fifth rounds with his jab, bloodying the nose of Marciano as he was pushed back.
+By the sixth Louis appeared to tire, and the much younger Rocky would take advantage.
+The 7th round saw Louis sent buckling into the ropes by a right hand, and later bent double from a hook.
 At the start of the 8th, Marciano hurt Louis with a hook and soon after another left hook sent him down to the canvas.
-Louis beat the count but Marciano landed a left hook followed by a right to the jaw that send the Brown Bomber through the ropes and on to the ring apron prompting referee Ruby Goldstein to immediately wave it over.
+Louis beat the count but Marciano landed another left hook followed by a right to the jaw that send the Brown Bomber through the ropes and on to the ring apron and referee Ruby Goldstein immediately stopped the fight.

 At the time of the stoppage Marciano led on all three scorecards, with scores of 5–2, 4–2–1 and 4–3.
 The AP had it 4–2–1 for Marciano.